 - Put on your jewellery after applying any perfume, lotions, makeup and other skin products (and once these have dried!).

 We now also offer our beautiful and popular lockets plated in gold.
 Check them out here!
 To make sure you keep your jewellery shiny and to prevent the gold plating from wearing off, here’s some care tips for gold plated jewellery:

-- You can clean your gold plated jewellery with the outer layer of our polishing cloth to remove any dirt and restore shine.
-It’s important you only use the inner layer of the cloth on sterling silver and solid gold as due to the cloth's cleansing properties it can cause the gold plating to wear off.
-You can purchase our polishing cloth here.
+- You can clean your gold plated jewellery with a plain cloth or cotton ball.
+It’s important you only use these safe items to clean any plated jewellery (gold-plated, gold vermeil, silver-plated) as due to most silver cleaning cloth's cleansing properties it can cause the gold plating to wear of and as such should NOT be used.

 - But do this sparingly, as needed.
 The gold plating is simply a layer of gold on top of the silver, hence rubbing it too often will cause the gold plating to rub off quicker.